 - Both flowers and berries have recognized anti-viral and immune-stimulating properties.

 - Leaves, though rarely used, have vulnerary (wound-healing) properties.

-Elder is safe for infants, children, the elderly, and pregnant and nursing mothers.
+Elderberry and elderflower are generally safe, including for infants, children, the elderly, and pregnant and nursing mothers.